jaimeadf/discord-screenshot/README.md

 #### /screenshot &lt;player ou identifier&gt;

-Can be used via console or by anyone with the ace permission `discord.screenshot`.
+Can be used via the server console or by anyone with the ace permission `command.screenshot`.

 ### vRP

 #### /screenshot &lt;user_id&gt;

-Can be used via console or by anyone with the permission `discord.screenshot`.
+Can be used via the server console or by anyone with the permission `command.screenshot`.

 ## Exports